Ng-KokWah/FCC-Timestamp-Microservice/README.md

 # FCC-Timestamp-Microservice
-This project was coded as part of the FreeCodeCamp Apis and Microservices Projects - Timestamp Microservice
+This project was coded as part of the FreeCodeCamp Apis and Microservices Projects - Timestamp Microservice.
+You can also try it out here: https://marshy-budget.glitch.me/

 ## To use this:
 1. Ensure you have node.js installed.
 If not install from https://nodejs.org/en/